-Ashwagandha’s claim to fame is its ability tolower blood levels of lipid peroxides, or fat-soluble free radicals, which are the most dangerous type of free radicals for acne.
+Ashwagandha’s claim to fame is its ability to lower blood levels of lipid peroxides, or fat-soluble free radicals, which are the most dangerous type of free radicals for acne.

 Glyco-withanolides in Ashwagandha tend to normalize the augmented superoxide dismutase and lipid peroxidation activity.
 It also enhances the activities of catalase and glutathione peroxidase.
 This demonstrates its antioxidant property which is responsible for reducing oxidative stress.15

-It’s an antimicrobial and immunomodulator.
+It’s antimicrobial and immunomodulator.

-Withaferin A present in Ashwagandha possesses unsaturated lactone-rings which aid in inhibiting the growth of various Gram-positive bacteria, acid-fast and aerobic bacilli, and pathogenic fungi.
+Withaferin A present in Ashwagandha possesses unsaturated lactone rings which aid in inhibiting the growth of various Gram-positive bacteria, acid-fast and aerobic bacilli, and pathogenic fungi.

-In another study, a significant increase in hemoglobin, RBC, WBC, platelet count, body weight and hemolytic antibody responses towards human erythrocytes was observed.
+In another study, a significant increase in hemoglobin, RBC, WBC, platelet count, body weight, and hemolytic antibody responses towards human erythrocytes was observed.
 These are due to its immunomodulatory activity.20

 According to the ancient Ayurvedic physician Sushruta, the causative factors for acne are the vitiation of Vata, Kapha, and the blood.27 According to another classical text, it is produced by the waste product formed in the process of the creation of reproductive fluid.28